pdorrell/melody_scripter/README.rst

 Sharp or flat:
   Represented by ``+`` or ``-``, and only one is allowed.
 Duration:
-  The note duration is specified as a number of beats, with optional qualifiers.
-  The default number of beats is 1, for the first note in the song and the first note in each bar.
-Possible qualifiers are ``h`` and ``q``, which can both occur zero or more times, and which represent a halfing and quartering of length in each case;
+  If note duration is not specified, then it is given a default value.
+For the first note in the melody, and the first note in each bar, the default duration is 1 beat.
+  For all other notes, the default duration is the duration of the previous note.
+  If a duration is specified, then the specification consists of the following
+  components:

+  * The initial number of beats (if not given, this defaults to 1).

+  * ``h`` or ``q`` qualifiers, possibly repeated, which multiply the duration by a half or a quarter respectively.

+  * ``t`` qualifier (at most once), which multiplies the duration by a third

+  * ``.`` qualifier (at most once) which multiplies the duration by 3/2

+  At least one component must be given, otherwise the previously described default value applies.

-  ``t``, (for triplet), which divides the note length by three; and ``.`` which multiples the note length by 1.5. ``t`` and ``.`` can only occur once.
-Any note duration must be a whole number of ticks, and an error will occur if a note length is defined which is a fractional number of ticks.
+  Any note duration must
+  be a whole number of ticks, and an error will occur if a note length is defined which is a fractional number of ticks.
 (In such a case, if the note length is correct, you will need to increase or change the specified ``ticks_per_beat`` song property.)

 To-be-continued marker:
   If provided, specified as ``~``.
 This indicates that a note will be continued by the next note.